-How much do you really know about trans fats?
-You've probably heard that they're super bad for you.
-So bad, in fact, that in 2015, the U.S. Food and Drug Administration (FDA) officially declared that trans fats are no longer Generally Recognized as Safe (GRAS) and then banned them as an ingredient in foods three years later.
+In 2015, the U.S. Food and Drug Administration (FDA) officially declared that trans fats are no longer Generally Recognized as Safe (GRAS).
+In 2018, they were banned as an ingredient in food, according to the Harvard T.H.
+Chan School of Public Health.

 Video of the Day